Catwoman (film): Critical response

 Catwoman was widely panned by critics upon release.
 The Village Voice reported that critics "universally—and predictably—tore apart Catwoman".

-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 8% based on 197 reviews, with an average rating of 3.2/10.
+On the review aggregator Rotten Tomatoes, 8% of 195 reviews are positive, with an average rating of 3.3/10.
 The site's consensus reads: "Halle Berry is the lone bright spot, but even she can't save this laughable action thriller."
 On Metacritic, it has a weighted average score of 27 out of 100, based on 35 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-San Diego Metropolitan Magazine praised Berry's appearance in the costume and the film's action sequences but criticized the script and narrative coherence, stating that the actors struggled "to make sense" of the material and calling it one of the worst films of the year.
+San Diego Metropolitan Magazine praised Berry's appearance in the costume and the film's action sequences but criticized the script and narrative coherence, finding the actors struggling "to make sense" of the material and calling it one of the worst films of the year.
 Kirk Honeycutt of The Hollywood Reporter compared the film to Showgirls (1995), suggesting it might gain traction as a cult favorite for its camp value.

 Roger Ebert included the film in his list of most hated movies.
 In his review, he criticized the lack of depth in Berry's character and the film's failure to explore her transformation, stating that the focus was instead on "Halle Berry's beauty, sex appeal, figure, eyes, lips, and costume design."
 On At the Movies, both Ebert and co-host Richard Roeper gave the film a "thumbs down".

-In a scholarly critique of female-led action films, Caroline Heldman et al. argued that Catwoman portrays female agency and power as derivative of sexualization, concluding that the film's ending reinforces the male gaze.
+In a gender studies critique of female-led action films, Caroline Heldman argued that Catwoman portrays female agency and power as derivative of sexualization, using the feminist concept of the "male gaze" as a point of contention about the film.
 Bill Muller of The Arizona Republic commented that Berry should "give back her Academy Award" for participating in the film.

 In July 2024, marking the film's 20th anniversary, IndieWire described Catwoman as a "superhero cult classic" and a "sleeper hit".
 Director Pitof defended the film, stating that it was "ahead of its time" and that audiences were unprepared for a superhero film led by an African American woman.
 He noted that younger viewers have received the film more positively, in part due to shifts in inclusivity and expectations within the genre.
-Conversely, the film's screenwriter John Rogers called it "a shit movie" with “zero cultural relevance" in 2018.
+Conversely, the film's screenwriter, John Rogers, called it "a shit movie" with "zero cultural relevance" in 2018.

 Despite its critical reception, Berry has expressed affection for the film in retrospect, stating that she enjoyed the experience and appreciates its growing cult following.